walshbr/data-for-the-rest-of-us/pages/week-10-identification.md

 ## Homework

-* Send your group's selected topic and planned dataset to me by Friday at 9:00 AM.
+* Upload your group's selected topic and planned dataset to Canvas by Friday at 9:00 AM.
 As a group, describe in 200 words (or more if you need it) why it matters, where it comes from, how you will collect it.
 * Also submit 200 words about your individual contribution to the week's work.